 The Company's primary sales program, the "Preferred Retailer Program," offers potential rebates and discounts for participating retailers in exchange for providing certain benefits to the Company, including the maintenance of agreed upon inventory levels, prime product placement and retailer staff training.
 Under this program, qualifying retailers can earn either discounts or rebates based upon the amount of product purchased.
 Discounts are applied and recorded at the time of sale.
 For rebates, the Company estimates the amount of variable consideration related to the rebate at the time of sale based on the customer's estimated qualifying current year product purchases.
 The estimate is based on the historical level of purchases, adjusted for any factors expected to affect the current year purchase levels.
 The estimated year-end rebate is adjusted quarterly based on actual purchase levels, as necessary.
-The Preferred Retailer Program is generally short-term in nature and the actual amount of rebate to be paid under this program is known as of the end of the year and paid to customers shortly after year-end.
-Historically, the Company's actual amount of variable consideration related to its Preferred Retailer Program has not been materially different from its estimates.
+The Preferred Retailer Program is generally short-term in nature and the actual amount of variable consideration related to its Preferred Retailer Program has not been materially different from its estimates.